The Promise Tracker

 250 IRD Officers Recruited by February 2026

 Budget confirmed recruitment of 250+ officers across audit, tax, and ICT functions, with entry-level posts to be filled by February 2026.
-IRD jobs page currently shows no active vacancies, suggesting initial round may have closed.
+Contract positions were advertised on IRD jobs page from November 2025.
+No public confirmation of how many officers were actually hired.

 POSGH Central Block Operationalised by March 2026

 The Port of Spain General Hospital Central Block was to be operationalised by March 2026.
 Deadline missed after a broken pipeline flooded the electrical bus duct system in January.
-New target: June 2026.
+Building was ceremonially commissioned on June 30, 2026, three months late.
+Attorney General Jeremie slammed the opening as 'farcical,' claiming the facility lacked basic equipment including thermometers and beds.

 “The POSGH Central Block will be operationalised by March 2026”